Who we are

-We collect names of individuals and organisations, e mail addresses, postal addresses, website cookie data and next of kin details for those on work experience.
-We also collect bank account details.
+We collect names of individuals and organisations, telephone numbers, e mail addresses, postal addresses and website cookie data.
+We collect next of kin details and names of GPs for employees and volunteers.

 Most of the personal information is provided directly by customers, employers, volunteers or people signing up to e mail marketing campaigns for the following reasons.

 Reasons for processing personal data